-External lighting devices include: headlights, front, rear and side marker lights, license plate lights, ground light (door steps), rear fog lights, rear reflectors
+Exterior lighting devices include: headlights, front, rear and side marker lights, license plate lights, ground light (door step), rear fog lights, rear reflectors

-The headlights are turned on by the central light switch in the third position.
+The headlights are turned on by the central light switch, turned to the third position.

-The headlights are adjusted with the engine not running at a special station equipped with a working platform, a flat screen with a matte finish, a light meter with a photodetector and a device that orients the relative position of the bus and the screen.
+Headlights are adjusted with the engine off at a special post equipped with a work platform, a flat screen with a matte coating, a lux meter with a photo receiver and a device that orients the relative position of the bus and the screen.

 Two adjustment screws are located behind the headlight rim on the right and left.
-Adjustment in the vertical plane is made by simultaneously rotating both screws in the same direction, and horizontal adjustment is made by rotating the screws in opposite directions.
+The vertical adjustment is made by simultaneously rotating both screws in one direction, and the horizontal adjustment is made by rotating the screws in opposite directions.

-Install the bus in running order (with normal tire pressure) at a distance of 5 meters from the screen on which the markings are made in accordance with the figure.
+Place the bus in running order (with normal tire pressure) at a distance of 5 meters from the screen, on which the markings are made in accordance with the attached figure.

-Screen layout for adjusting headlights: GG and DD - vertical axes of headlights; XX - horizontal cut-off border
+Screen marking diagram for headlight adjustment: GG and DD - vertical axes of the headlights; XX - horizontal cut-off line

-Remove the headlight rims by unscrewing the screw that secures them.
+Remove the headlight bezels by unscrewing the screw that secures them.

-Turn on the low beam and, closing one of the headlights, adjust the other with the adjusting screws so that the cut-off boundary of the low beam beam is located as shown in the figure.
+Turn on the low beam and, closing one of the headlights, adjust the other with the adjusting screws so that the cut-off line of the low beam is positioned as shown in the figure.

-Then, the second headlight should be adjusted in the same way.
+Then, adjust the second headlight in the same way.

-For adjusted headlights, the upper boundary of the light spots should align with the line X-X (see Fig. 1), and the intersection points of the horizontal and inclined sections of the cut-off line should align with the lines G-G and D-D.
+The upper edge of the light spots of the adjusted headlights should be aligned with the X-X line (see Fig. 1), and the intersection points of the horizontal and inclined sections of the cut-off line should be aligned with the G-G and D-D lines.

-License plate lights (AC 12-5 lamps) are switched on by the central light switch.
+The license plate lights (lamps AC 12-5) are switched on by the central light switch.

-The ground light (lamp A 12-21-3), installed under the casing covering the passenger door opening mechanism.
+The ground lighting lamp (lamps A 12-21-3) is installed under casing covering the passenger door opening mechanism.

-They turn on when the central light switch and the limit switch included in the door drive mechanism are on.
+They are switched on when the central light switch and the limit switch included in the door drive mechanism are on.

-Rear fog lights (lamp A 12-21-3), are turned on by a switch on the instrument panel when the low beam headlights are on.
+The rear fog lights (lamps A 12-21-3) are switched on by the switch on the instrument panel when the low beam headlights are on.

-The control lamp built into the switch signals that they are turned on.
+The control lamp built into the switch signals that they are on.

 When switching to the "High beam" or "Parking lights on" modes, the rear fog lights go out.